AyanamiRei1/CPS1CustomPalettes/README.md

 * In FBNeo Roms, there is a file called sf2ce.zip.
 * Drag the three files into sf2ce.zip.
 It will replace three existing files.
 * Open fightcade 2.
 You should see the palettes after selecting the alt colour.
+* Fightcade 2 will complain about CRC's being incorrect this is normal just press OK when it comes up.

  ![character select](images/ce.png)